BobKoto/bob-site/image02.md

 <div style="text-align:center">
 <p> </p>
- A 3D Arcade game for Android.
+ A visual and auditory memory and reflex challenge game for Android.
 Click/tap for more info.
  <p> </p>
 </div>
 <!--